A Foodcentric Life

 Chef's testing notes: I tested three types of flour: organic white whole wheat flour, organic whole wheat pastry flour, and a gluten-free blend called Cup4Cup flour.
 All three came out great.
 Pastry flour is a soft wheat which contains less gluten and provides a more tender baked good.
 Additionally, I've included a homemade GF blend in the recipe notes.

-How to Make Gougeres
+How to Make French Cheese Puffs (Gougeres)

 The formal name for this pastry dough is choux (shoo) pastry or pate a choux (pot-ah-shoo).
 Bring milk and butter to a boil, dump in flour, and stir like mad until the dough pulls away from the side of the pan.
 Add eggs, one at a time and again, stir like mad until they are well incorporated and the dough smooths out.
 It's like magic.